brunysixlovar900O/brunysixl-V6/arcade/README.md

-steal any of my game embeds and youre gay asf
+steal any of my game embeds and youre gay asf.